adenot/Notepad/services.md

 #### 2⋅ **Optimize Servers**

-Once we have a deal, I'll check your servers for vulnerabilities, performance and possible bottlenecks and problems.
+Once we have a deal, I'll check your servers for vulnerabilities, performance, possible bottlenecks and problems.

 ---

 #### 3⋅ **Setup Automation**

 I will make sure your infrastructure can be regenerated with a click of a button.
-I use Ansible and CloudFormation to achieve this.
+I use Ansible and CloudFormation (when in AWS) to achieve this.

+Automation also can include setting up Continuous Integration and/or Deployments.

 ---